-Nominating and Corporate Governance Committee.
-The Board's Nominating and Corporate Governance Committee consists of Messrs.
-Holdsworth, McEachern and Renken, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Mr. Holdsworth serving as the Committee's chairman.
-The Nominating and Corporate Governance Committee met 4 times in fiscal 2015.
+Nominating and Governance Committee.
+The Board's Nominating and Governance Committee consists of Messrs.
+Shahidehpour, Cohen, and Westfall, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Dr. Shahidehpour serving as the Committee's chairman.
+The Nominating and Governance Committee met four times in fiscal 2016.

-The Nominating and Corporate Governance Committee works with the Board of Directors to determine the appropriate characteristics, skills, and experience for the Board as a whole and its individual members.
-In evaluating the suitability of individual Board members, the Nominating and Corporate Governance Committee and the Board take into account many factors, as discussed above under "Proposal 1.
+The Nominating and Governance Committee works with the Board to determine the appropriate characteristics, skills, and experience for the Board as a whole and its individual members.
+In evaluating the suitability of individual Board members, the Nominating and Governance Committee and the Board take into account many factors, as discussed above under "Proposal 1.
 Election of Directors-Information Regarding Nominees."
-Although the Company does not have a formal policy with regard to the consideration of diversity in identifying candidates for election to the Board, the Nominating and Corporate Governance Committee recognizes the benefits associated with a diverse group of directors and takes diversity considerations into account when identifying director candidates.
-The Nominating and Corporate Governance Committee and the Board seek a broad range of perspectives and consider both the personal characteristics and experience of prospective nominees to ensure that the Board as a whole will possess the appropriate skills and expertise to oversee the Company.
-These factors, and others considered useful by the Nominating and Corporate Governance Committee, will be reviewed in the context of an assessment of the perceived needs of the Board at a particular point in time.
+Although the Company does not have a formal policy with regard to the consideration of diversity in identifying candidates for election to the Board, the Nominating and Governance Committee recognizes the benefits associated with a diverse group of directors and takes diversity considerations into account when identifying director candidates.
+The Nominating and Governance Committee and the Board seek a broad range of perspectives and consider both the personal characteristics and experience of prospective nominees to ensure that the Board as a whole will possess the appropriate skills and expertise to oversee the Company.
+These factors, and others considered useful by the Nominating and Governance Committee, will be reviewed in the context of an assessment of the perceived needs of the Board at a particular point in time.

-After assessing the perceived needs of the Board, the Nominating and Corporate Governance Committee may identify specific individuals to serve as directors and the committee looks to well respected companies as a potential source of director candidates with relevant experience.
-The priorities and emphasis of the Nominating and Corporate Governance Committee and of the Board may change from time to time to take into account changes in business and other trends and the portfolio of skills and experience of current and prospective Board members.
-The Nominating and Corporate Governance Committee establishes procedures for the nomination process and may recommend candidates for election to the Board.
+After assessing the perceived needs of the Board, the Nominating and Governance Committee may identify specific individuals to serve as directors and the committee looks to well respected companies as a potential source of director candidates with relevant experience.
+The priorities and emphasis of the Nominating and Governance Committee and of the Board may change from time to time to take into account changes in business and other trends and the portfolio of skills and experience of current and prospective Board members.
+The Nominating and Governance Committee establishes procedures for the nomination process and may recommend candidates for election to the Board.

 Strategy, Mergers and Acquisitions Committee.
 The Board's Strategy, Mergers and Acquisitions, or SMA, Committee consists of Messrs.
-Toups, Holdsworth, and Renken, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Mr. Toups serving as the Committee's chairman.
+Cohen, McGinn, Probst, Holdsworth and Shahidehpour, each of whom the Board has determined is an independent director under the Nasdaq Rules, with Dr. Cohen serving as the Committee's chairman.
 The SMA Committee assists the Board by reviewing and making recommendations to the Board or taking actions on behalf of the Board relating to the Company's financial and strategic plans.
 The SMA Committee charter requires that the SMA Committee consist of three members of the Board, each of whom the Board has determined satisfies the independence requirements under the Nasdaq Rules and the Exchange Act.
-The SMA Committee met 4 times during fiscal 2015.
+The SMA Committee met four times during fiscal 2016.